 It looks great on its own, or surrounded by brilliants to create a nice contrast.
 It can also be placed in a trilogy design using different shapes to enhance the beauty of this unique cut.

-Named after its creator Joseph Asscher, owner of the Amsterdam-based diamond company of the same name, the Asscher cut was developed in the early 20th century at the birth of the stylish and popular Art Deco movement.
+Named after its creator Joseph Asscher, owner of the Amsterdam-based diamond company of the same name, the Asscher Diamond Cut was developed in the early 20th century at the birth of the stylish and popular Art Deco movement.
 Joseph Asscher rose to fame several years later when he was commissioned by King Edward VII to cut the famous 3,106-carat Cullinan diamond for the English crown jewels.
 In 1980 Her Majesty Queen Juliana of Holland granted the Asscher Diamond Company a royal title in recognition of the role the Asscher family and company had held in the diamond industry.
 This cut’s popularity peaked in the late 1920s but remained a somewhat rare commodity for the remainder of the century, available only in antique shops and specialised Art Deco jewellers.
 At the onset of the new millennium, following considerable research and development, the Asscher cut was redesigned with new specifications and additional facets for a more brilliant shine, and has since regained its popularity.
 All in all the Asscher Diamond Cut is considered one of the Best Engagement Rings Melbourne.